ksett737/LEAPs/content/leaps/LEAP-40.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-This LEAP proposes adding 125,000 of OP annualized in liquidity incentives to Velodrome as a pilot to measure the relative effectiveness of incentives.
+This LEAP proposes moving 125,000 of OP annualized in liquidity incentives from Arrakis to Velodrome as a pilot to measure the relative effectiveness of incentives.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->